DingleBinky/manga-for-beginners/README.md

 ## Credits

-I used some code from Love Running to help fix my footer issue.
+I used some code from Love Running to help with my footer.
 I used some code from <https://dirask.com/posts/CSS-disable-background-image-scrolling-1bGZlD> to help me fix up my background image from going off the page.

 Background image <https://wallpaperaccess.com/parchment>